vandadnp/going-deep-with-dart/issue-4-functions-in-dart/issue-4-functions-in-dart.md

 }
 ```

-Note: we are not actually invoking the foo function, rather printing its descriptor!
+Note: we are not actually invoking the foo function, rather printing its so called tear-off, and in Vyacheslav's words:

+> we print foo's tear-off - which is just a closure forwarding invocations to foo

 we get the following AOT: